Summers-Company/Obsidian-Research-Vault-Template/brain-matter/99 - Templates & Guides/Guides/Obsidian - Vault Overview.md

 The Templates & Guides folder contains all your note templates and guides.
 Templates help ensure consistency across your notes and save time by providing predefined structures for common types of notes.
 This is particularly useful for maintaining a standard format in your research and note-taking processes.

+#### Smart Connections

+**Path**: `/smart-chats`

+The Smart Connections plugin enhances your ability to manage and retrieve information within your vault.
+The Smart Chats folder holds all your past chats, making it easy to revisit and search through your previous interactions.
+This feature allows you to utilize AI to explore connections and insights in your notes, helping you uncover hidden relationships and enhance your research.
 ### How It All Works Together

 - **Resources** provide the foundational information that feeds into your **Knowledge**.